WWE in the United Kingdom: Weekly television shows

-2011–present
+Raw, SmackDown and ECW

 NXT/NXT UK

 On December 16, 2015, the WWE held their first NXT event in the UK, NXT TakeOver: London.
 In January 2017, they returned for the first United Kingdom Championship Tournament, with the second tournament in June 2018.
 In May 2017 they also hosted a United Kingdom Championship Special from the UK.

 In a press conference at The O2 Arena on December 15, 2016, Triple H revealed that there would be a 16-man tournament to crown the inaugural WWE United Kingdom Champion.
 The tournament was held over a two-day period, January 14 and 15, 2017, and aired exclusively on the WWE Network.
 Tyler Bate won the inaugural tournament to become the first WWE United Kingdom Champion.
 In August 2018 Rhea Ripley became the first NXT UK Women's Champion.
 In January 2019, James Drake and Zack Gibson became the inaugural NXT UK Tag Team Champions.

 When the championship was unveiled in December 2016, it was announced to be the top championship of a new WWE Network show, produced in the United Kingdom.
 However, it was not until mid-2018 when WWE formally established NXT UK as the brand for their United Kingdom division.
-The brand's show, also titled NXT UK, had its first tapings in August, which began airing on October 17.
+The brand's show, also titled NXT UK, had its first tapings in July, which began airing on October 17.
 On January 12, 2019, the first live special episode of NXT UK aired, called NXT UK TakeOver: Blackpool.

-Broadcast
+Domestic broadcast

-WWE has been broadcast in the United Kingdom on the Sky series of television channels since the 1980s, with a small selection of shows (including Sunday Night Heat and four PPVs a year) briefly being broadcast on Channel 4 in 2000 and 2001.
-In 2014, WWE signed a 5-year renewal deal with Sky, to carry programs through the end of 2019, which included adding WWE Main Event to the line up of shows carried.
-In June 2019 BT Sport announced that from January 2020 they would be the home of WWE in the UK.
-Hoever, BT Sport was then acquired in April 2022 by Warner Bros.
-Discovery, the parent company of rival All Elite Wrestling broadcasters TNT and TBS in the United States.
+WWE programming were originally broadcast (then as WWF) in Britain on the Sky network of premium television channels beginning in the 1980s, with a small selection of shows (including Sunday Night Heat and four pay-per-views a year) briefly being broadcast on Channel 4 in 2000 and 2001.
+In 2014, WWE renewed a 5 year deal with Sky to carry programmes through the end of 2019, which included Main Event being added to the schedule.

-The WWE Network launched in December 2014 in the United Kingdom.

-BT Sport

-Channel 5

-WWE is also shown on tape delay on Channel 5 since February 2020.
-The weekly Monday Night Raw and Friday Night Smackdown are shown every Sunday at 10:00am and 11:00am.
-The shows are 1 hour highlights with advertisements.
-On My5, every episode of Total Divas and Miz and Mrs are available to watch with no extra cost.
+In June 2019, BT Sport (known as TNT Sports since 2023) announced that they had gained the broadcasting rights for WWE in the UK; their deal began in January 2020.
+The broadcasting deal with TNT Sports expired at the end of 2024, after which Raw and SmackDown broadcast live on Netflix in the country.

+WWE's online streaming service, WWE Network, launched on 19 January 2015 in the United Kingdom.
+The service closed in the country in January 2025 as part of the global WWE-Netflix deal.